Hickenlooper announces Senate run against GOP incumbent, after dropping White House bid

 Hickenlooper, a geologist by training who started a successful brewery in downtown Denver and then served two terms as the city’s mayor before winning the governorship, left the governor’s office in January with an approval rating nearly 20 percentage points above water.
 That made him very attractive to the Senate Democratic leadership, including Senate Minority Leader Chuck Schumer, who met privately with Hickenlooper recently in New York.

-Even though new polls in Colorado indicate the 67-year-old former governor would top Gardner in hypothetical general election matchups and far ahead of the rest of the Democratic Senate contenders, his entrance into the race is not expected to clear the field.
+Even though new polls in Colorado indicate the 67-year-old former governor would top Gardner in hypothetical general election matchups and be far ahead of the rest of the Democratic Senate contenders, his entrance into the race is not expected to clear the field.
 Several of the other candidates pledged last week – after Hickenlooper ended his White House bid – to stay in the race.

 Democrats see Colorado as a potential pickup as they try to regain the majority in next year’s elections in a chamber the GOP controls 53-47.
 And they view Gardner -- a former two-term congressman who narrowly defeated incumbent Democratic Sen. Mark Udall in 2014 -- as vulnerable in 2020.